The Essentials of Creating a Website

 Once you've gotten your domain name and found a hosting company you can start creating the web pages for your site.

 If you don't know HTML (the language web pages are created in) then don't worry.
-I didn't know it when I first started and I taught myself all I need to know with Microsoft FrontPage.
-You can use any HTML editor to get the web building help you need.
+I didn't know it when I first started and I taught myself all I need to know online.
+You can also use an editor.

 Using Macromedia Dreamweaver